NethServer/ns8-core/core/agent/README.md

 ### dump-env

 The `dump-env` command writes to a special file all variables set using `set-env`.
 The file can be used for subsequent steps.
-If the action is successful, `dump-env` is automatically called at the end.
+The `dump-env` command is automatically called when the action is `completed`.
-The generated file is saved inside the state directory and named `environment`.
+The generated file is written to the agent current working directory as `./environment`.

 For example